-We just said goodbye to two excellent summer students, one undergraduate and one post grad masters.
+We just said goodbye to two excellent summer students, one undergraduate and one post-grad masters.
 They have been working on a customer project using IBM’s cognitive computing system, Watson.

 The Cognitive Adventurer – David Ralph

 David Ralph is a Masters student having graduated with a Bachelors degree from the School of Computing, University of Portsmouth.
 Responsible for the development of the API and the backend services.
-David enjoyed using Bluemix to rapidly create the customer service and in particular the Watson cognitive capabilities.
+David enjoyed using Bluemix to rapidly create customer service and in particular the Watson cognitive capabilities.

 We have used machine learning to perform intelligent analysis of our information sources to generate content for our users which offers valuable business insights.